sabungoren/sabungoren/README.md

 ### 👨‍💻 About Me
 I'm an Information Technology student at the State University of Surabaya (UNESA) with a deep fascination for algorithms, mathematics, and creative problem-solving.
 My technical journey is driven by a desire to build seamless mechanics, whether it's optimizing an enemy AI in a game or tracking real-time movements through a camera.

-Beyond the screen, I thrive on balance: you'll often find me playing in an orchestra, or hitting the gym for a heavy powerbuilding session.
+Beyond the screen, I thrive on balance: you'll often find me hitting the gym for a heavy powerbuilding session or cooking

 ### 🎯 Core Focus
 *   🎮 **Game Development:** Actively building interactive 2D/3D games and robust gameplay mechanics using **Unity**, **Godot**, and **Construct 3**.
 I am currently preparing to step into the professional game industry and am open to internship opportunities.